filinils/NodeAndJSintro/BreakOut2/WorkFolder/instructions.md

 ![Image](https://media-exp1.licdn.com/dms/image/C4D12AQHa1LsJMYtEyA/article-cover_image-shrink_600_2000/0/1520167979283?e=1625702400&v=beta&t=ABQcWNRowsERddmVa29P2o6MvXzJQDI9pc9m70RriI8)

-JS is one threded witch means that even if several asynchronus operations are running at the same time the runtime will only take up one thred from the CPU.
+JS is one threaded which means that even if several asynchronus operations are running at the same time the runtime will only take up one thread from the CPU.

 A simple example of this effect
 ```js